-- The minimum number of members is 20; and at least three quarters of the members must, at all times, be members. - In the event that either or both of the requirements under article 23 cease to be met through a reduction in the number of members or a reduction in the proportion of members included within the membership, the directors may not conduct any business other than to ensure the admission of sufficient members to ensure that those requirements are met once more.
+- The minimum number of members is 20. - In the event that either or both of the requirements under article 23 cease to be met through a reduction in the number of members or a reduction in the proportion of members included within the membership, the directors may not conduct any business other than to ensure the admission of sufficient members to ensure that those requirements are met once more.